 Under the current circumstances there will be no new BTT registrations permitted in August 2020.
 There will, however, be an additional sit arranged in December 2020.

 Any BTT candidates who have reached the two-year limit within which they are authorised to take the Test can apply to the Authorisations team for an extension of time.
 Read more in our FAQs for transferring lawyers.

 Our frequently asked questions also cover our position on a range of issues associated with transferring foreign lawyers.

 On Tuesday 14 April, we published a set of frequently asked questions covering our position on a range of issues associated with requests for review of an authorisation decision.

 We have worked together with other legal sector supervisors under the Money Laundering Regulations to publish joint guidance to manage risks arising from the Covid-19 pandemic.

-As our staff are all working at home, it may take longer than usual for items such as original certificates to reach us.
+As our staff are all mostly working at home, it may take longer than usual for items such as original certificates to reach us.
 Please post your mail to our usual High Holborn address and our internal redirection arrangements will ensure that it reaches the correct members of our team.